ghollies/Rising-Constellation-FAQ/content/en/docs/Concepts/_index.md

   High level questions, general mechanics of the game
 ---

-### Victory
-#### How does one team win?
-There are 3 paths to victory.
-Each path gives 2/3/5 stars depending on the goals reached.
-The goal of the game is to hit the 12 stars mark first as a team.

 ### Mobility
 #### What does each point do?
 it increases credits by .1 per system population .
 When received from a building in a system, it increases the mobility in that system only.
 When received from a Lex, the full value applies to all of your systems.